1thenikita/Visual-Studio/README.md

     </p>
 </div>

-This extension enables on [Discord Rich Presence](https://discordapp.com/rich-presence) for Visual Studio 2017 and 2019.
+This extension enables on [Discord Rich Presence](https://discordapp.com/rich-presence) for Visual Studio 2022.

 As you're developing, this extension will automatically update your status on Discord to tell the world what you're coding.